 ID-002: Identifier is required to be assigned for real-world entities such as physical/logical objects, persons, and places.

 “Tag-based identification” deals with every type of real-world entities such as tangible objects (items), persons and places because all of these can be targets of tag-based identification.
+(Persons are handled by ITU-T SG1X, and is not the aim of this Recommendation.)
 In some applications, information service is triggered by some tangible objects (items), persons, or places.
 So identifiers must be assignable to tangible objects, logical objects, people, and places.
 It is important to note that many application target areas do not have an applicable international standard ID scheme.
 For example, locations with meanings, vegetables, fishes, meats, houses, roads, buildings, bridges, boats, art items, posters, and so on do not have proper ID schemes based on international standard.
 This Recommendation is meant for such wider area which lacks previous standard ID scheme.

+This last point should be stressed here.

 ID-003: Identifier is required to be issuable by any organizations such as business companies, non-profit organizations, governments and individual users.

 ID-003 is a requirement for governance of ID scheme.
 To satisfy this requirement, for example, even an individual without any corporate affiliation must be able to obtain identifiers, and identifiers must be allocated at low enough cost.
 For example, if an ID scheme has a short company code bit field, and it is too short to be used by all the companies in the country or in the world, it does not satisfy this requirement.
 If the company code cannot be assigned to non-company organizations such as governments, NPOs, tiny shops, schools, and individuals, it does not satisfy this requirement.
 Governance of This Recommendation is meant to satisfy this requirement.